ctu-mrs/summer-school-2024/README.md

 To inspect an IP, you have to visit its attached VP with a correct UAV within a radius of 0.3 m and with a maximum deviation in inspection heading and pitch of 0.2 rad.
 **Each successfully inspected point increments your score by 1.**
-The overall objective is to maximize the score while minimizing the flight time of both the UAVs.
+The overall objective is to maximize the score while minimizing the flight time of both UAVs.

 The trajectories are required to begin and end at predefined starting locations.
-The mission starts when the trajectories following is started and ends once the UAVs stop at their starting locations.
+The mission starts when the trajectory following is started and ends once the UAVs stop at their starting locations.
 The motion blur effect during imaging is neglected; thus, the UAVs are not required to stop at particular VPs.

 ## Task assignment